Nikolaos G. AndronikosPartner

 - Goldman Sachs Merchant Banking Division on the DKK8 billion investment in DONG Energy (now Ørsted) as part of a DKK13 billion capital raise (Deal of the Year – M&A, IFLR European Awards) and on Dong Energy’s DKK 19.7 billion IPO (largest European IPO in that year and largest Danish IPO and Deal of the Year – Equity, IFLR European Awards) and on multiple other acquisition and exit transactions, including through the capital markets, often in the pharma, technology and consumer sectors;

-- Coca-Cola HBC AG, a new Swiss holding company, on its €6.2 billion exchange offer for the shares of Coca-Cola Hellenic Bottling S.A., a Greek company, to list that business on the premium segment of the London Stock Exchange and the New York Stock Exchange with a parallel Athens Exchange listing (S&C was named a standout in the Financial Times’ Europe Innovative Lawyers Report (Corporate Law category) for advising on this matter);
+- Coca-Cola HBC AG, a new Swiss holding company, on its €6.2 billion exchange offer for the shares of Coca-Cola Hellenic Bottling S.A., a Greek company, to list that business on the premium segment of the London Stock Exchange and the New York Stock Exchange with a parallel Athens Exchange listing (S&C was named a standout in the Financial Times’ Europe Innovative Lawyers Report (Corporate Law category) for advising on this matter); and in connection with its wholly-owned subsidiary Coca-Cola HBC Holdings BV’s pending agreements to acquire approximately 94.7% of Coca-Cola Bottling Company of Egypt S.A.E. from its major shareholders, a wholly-owned affiliate of The Coca-Cola Company and MAC Beverages Limited and certain of its affiliates for an agreed combined purchase price of US$427 million, subject to adjustments;

 - the ad hoc committee of Towergate Insurance Group’s senior secured creditors in connection with their credit bid and subsequent £1.1 billion acquisition and financial restructuring through a pre-pack U.K. administration and parallel/alternative schemes of arrangement with junior secured creditors and related shareholder arrangements (Adviser of the Year, Institute for Turnaround); and